ALRW/dayAsADev/courseSections/section11.md

 If you think that sounds potentially dangerous, you are right.
 A large number of Internet security vulnerabilites involve JavaScript.
 However, without JavaScript, the web would be a much duller place.

 As with our Ruby and CSS code we'll be using a framework to help us along the way.
-In this instance the popular [JQuery](https://jquery.com/) Library.
+In this instance the popular [JQuery :link:](https://jquery.com/) Library.

 As with our other frameworks we need to tell our application to load JQuery so that it's ready for our use.